CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 _**Let's hammer this as a point of obligated passage for design, and if you don't have these, you're not going anywhere.
 Even more so should this be implemented within a framework that mitigates the accountability gap by attribution to a (human) legal person of the actions (and their consequences) of an electronic agent for account of liability, etc.**_

 It also suggests that, as you outfit AALE with such features and indispensable capacities, like a rocket reusable first stage, you'll be able to define mirror features & capacities that will have to be implemented into AAS in B/L/T/ terms, in order for these AAS to indeed qualify to function in such ecosystems under AALE process.
 Which is a compelling way to anticipate a kind of Darwinian selection process, that may (at least in part) determine which AAS evolve & thrive and which AAS wither & die.
-Something that is not without its own implications for legal engineering business: that'd keep us busy for the next decades.
+Something that is not without its own implications for legal engineering business: that'd keep us busy for the next decades. gr

+The below Preliminary & Most Salient Findings are organized around 5 points A, B, C, D, E of Contract Law chapters clusters:

+- Point A - Definitions: CHAPTER 1 - MEANING OF TERMS / CHAPTER 13 - JOINT AND SEVERAL PROMISORS AND PROMISEES / CHAPTER 14 - CONTRACT BENEFICIARIES.

+- Point B - Formation of Contracts: CHAPTER 2 - FORMATION OF CONTRACTS–PARTIES AND CAPACITY / CHAPTER 3 - FORMATION OF CONTRACTS–MUTUAL ASSENT / CHAPTER 4 - FORMATION OF CONTRACTS–CONSIDERATION.

+- Point C - Issues derived from Human behavior that interact with AAS context under AALE process: CHAPTER 5 - THE STATUTE OF FRAUDS / CHAPTER 6 - MISTAKE / CHAPTER 7 - MISREPRESENTATION, DURESS AND UNDUE INFLUENCE.

+- Point D - Issues derived from Human business practices that interact with AAS context under AALE process: CHAPTER 9 - THE SCOPE OF CONTRACTUAL OBLIGATIONS / CHAPTER 10 - PERFORMANCE AND NON-PERFORMANCE / CHAPTER 11 - IMPRACTICABILITY OF PERFORMANCE AND FRUSTRATION OF PURPOSE / CHAPTER 12 - DISCHARGE BY ASSENT OR ALTERATION / CHAPTER 15 - ASSIGNMENT AND DELEGATION / CHAPTER 16 - REMEDIES.

+- Point E - Public Policy (Unenforceability on ground of-): CHAPTER 8 - UNENFORCEABILITY ON GROUNDS OF PUBLIC POLICY

+##

 ## Preliminary & Most Salient Findings